-ENGR 4190 Senior Capstone Program in Engineering (SCOPE))

-Note: this course is typically taken in consecutive fall and spring semesters of a student's final full academic year.

-Credits: 4 ENGR (fall) and 4 ENGR (spring) Hours: 4-0-8 (fall) and 4-0-8 (spring) Co-requisites: Must be a senior Prerequisites: Enrollment in second semester SCOPE requires successful completion of first semester SCOPE.

-Usually Offered: Fall, Spring For information contact: Professor Andrew Bennett seniors.
+Senior Capstone Program in Engineering (SCOPE) NOTE: this course is typically taken in consecutive fall and spring semesters of a student's final full academic year.
+Credits: 4 ENGR (Fall) and 4 ENGR (Spring) Hours: 4-0-8 (Fall) and 4-0-8 (Spring) Co-requisites: Must be a senior Prerequisites: Enrollment in second semester SCOPE requires successful completion of first semester SCOPE.
+Usually offered: Fall, Spring For information contact: Professor Andrew Bennett and Alisha Sarang-Sieminski

+SCOPE is a two-course requirement for all Olin seniors.
 It incorporates formal, team-based, yearlong engineering projects done in conjunction with 10 to 14 external companies.
 Each project will be executed by a single student team, supported by a dedicated faculty member, in partnership with one of these companies.
 Each student team will have between four and six members from the senior class.
 Students may conduct advanced research, perform market analysis, develop experimental prototypes, design new products or redesign existing products in the execution of this project.